The opioid crisis is causing havoc on families and communities across North America. It is not simply a Guelph problem.

 Since 2013, opioid-related ED visits for Ontario have increased close to 50%.
-The greatest increase in rates have been males, with a 65% jump, versus women at a 30% increase.
-Although the highest age group of over 65 account for 85% of ED visits, the largest increase is within age group 25 to 45 years.
+The greatest increase in rates has been males, with a 65% jump, versus women at a 30% increase.
+Although the highest age group of over 65 accounts for 85% of ED visits, the largest increase is within the age group 25 to 45 years.
 The spike has occurred in the past three years.
 2011 Canadian population statistic is the reference year.

 The age groups using and prescribed opioids locally are comparative to provincial numbers.

 Data from the Hospital Morbidity Database and the National Ambulatory Care Reporting System show that hospitalizations at 15.6 per 100,000 population in 2016/2017.
 However, Ontario and Alberta are the only two provinces that collect emergency department data at the level dictated for these studies.
 There is a necessity for Canada-wide surveillance of opioid-related harm, and evidence-based policies to reduce this crisis.